nemo-cluster/nemo-test/README.md

-This is the Main project of Nemo continuos integration.
+This is the main project of NEMO continuos integration.

 **HOWTO**